Compression Socks for Travel

 If you have flown before and noticed your feet and ankles had swollen and made it uncomfortable to hobble off the plane, you will benefit from travel socks.
 The longer the flight, the more valuable you will find these socks.
 You may associate compression socks for flying with preventing DVTs, but your risk of developing a blood clot is minimal unless you are flying for more than 8 hours.
 However, swollen feet and ankles are very common, even on short flights.
 Although it is usually harmless, the swelling can make walking painful, causing additional stress.

 Edema or swelling of your feet and ankles due to air travel happens when you sit for an extended period, which causes blood to pool in your feet.
 Air travel exasperates the swelling due to air pressure, limited space, restricted movement, and gravity.
 This pooling of blood puts a strain on your veins and can cause varicose veins and potentially cause blood to clot for some people at risk.

 Who is at Risk?

 Edema is more likely to be a problem for people with poor circulation, less active people meaning those who exercise less than 30 minutes a day, have certain diseases, some medications, and pregnancy.

 Why Skineez® are the Best Compression Socks for Flying

 When choosing a travel sock, a top-quality sock is a wise investment.
-Skineez® is the only FDA-approved, clinically proven compression that protects your skin.
+Skineez® is the only FDA-Cleared, clinically proven compression that protects your skin.
 Skineez® uses patented micro-encapsulation technology that makes the fabric incredibly soft and supple, making it easier to put on than other compression brands, and they moisturize your skin while you wear them.
 Your feet will feel more refreshed and energized for your trip.